Architecture of Finland: Nordic classicism and international Functionalism

-But beyond these public buildings designed in the Nordic Classicism style, this same style was also used in timber constructed workers' housing, most famously in the Puu-Käpylä ("Wooden Käpylä") district of Helsinki (1920–1925) by Martti Välikangas.
+But beyond these public buildings designed in the Nordic Classicism style, this same style was also used in urban development - filling in the street grids, and replacing wooden houses with multi-storey developments, but also extending to workers' housing, most notably the Kone & Silta company's workers' housing (1929) in Helsinki by architects Armas Lindgren and Bertel Liljequist, particularly notable for its grand inner courtyard.
+But the style was also applied to timber-constructed workers' housing, most famously in the Puu-Käpylä ("Wooden Käpylä") district of Helsinki (1920–1925) by Martti Välikangas.
 The around 165 houses of Puu-Käpylä, modelled on farmhouses, were built from traditional square log construction clad in vertical boarding, but the construction technique was rationalised with an on-site "factory" with a partly building element technique.
 The principle of standardization for housing generally would take off during this time.
-In 1922 the National Board of Social Welfare (Sosiaalihalitus) commissioned architect Elias Paalanen to design different options of farmhouses, which were then published as a brochure, Pienasuntojen tyyppipiirustuksia (Standard drawings for small houses) republished several times.
+In 1922 the National Board of Social Welfare (Sosiaalihallitus) commissioned architect Elias Paalanen to design different options of farmhouses, which were then published as a brochure, Pienasuntojen tyyppipiirustuksia (Standard drawings for small houses) republished several times.
 In 1934 Paalanen was commissioned to design an equivalent urban type-house, and he came up with twelve different options.
 Alvar Aalto, too, became involved, from 1936, in standard small houses, designing for the Ahlström timber and wood product company, with three types of the so-called AA system: 40 m2 (Type A), 50 m2 (Type B) and 60 m2 (Type C).
 Though based on traditional farmhouses, there are also clear stylistic elements from Nordic Classicism but also modernism.
 However, it was with the repercussions of the Second World War that the standard system for house design took on even greater potency, with the advent of the so-called Rintamamiestalo house (literally: War-front soldier's house).
 These were built throughout the country; a particularly well-preserved example is the district of Karjasilta in Oulu.
 But this same house type also took on a different role in the aftermath of World War II as part of the Finnish war reparations to the Soviet Union; among the "goods" delivered from Finland to the Soviet Union were over 500 wooden houses based on the standard Rintamamiestalo house, deliveries taking place between 1944 and 1948.
 A number of these houses ended up being exported from the Soviet Union to various places in Poland, where small "Finnish villages" were established; for example, the district of Szombierki in Bytom, as well as in Katowice and Sosnowiec.